JustinNaq/naquines-system-audit/README.md

-# The Justin Naquines Framework
+# The Naquines Audit
 ### Systemic Auditing for First-World Ego & Social Cohesion

 ## 📌 Project Overview
-The **Justin Naquines Framework** is an open-source sociological architecture designed to "debug" the unconscious scripts driving modern society.
+The **The Naquines Audit** is an open-source sociological architecture designed to "debug" the unconscious scripts driving modern society.
 It identifies the **Observer Effect** and **Systemic Scarcity** as the primary triggers for modern ego-inflation, empathy-shielding, and subliminal eugenics.

 ## 🛠 Core Mechanics (The "Code")
 *   **The Simulated Self (The Ego):** A real-time data model run by the brain to navigate social hierarchies.